Who are School Governors?

 The Governor's Meetings

-All Governors are expected to attend the 'Full Govenors' meeting, which is held once a term.
-The chair of the Governing Body is Mrs Paula Spence, and the vice-chair is Mr Matthew Dunkin.
+All Governors are expected to attend the 'Full Governors' meeting, which is held once a term.
+The chair of the Governing Body is Mr Matt Dunkin.

-In addition to these meetings, there are two committee meetings whcih also meet termly, the Curriculum Committee and the General Purposes Committee.
+In addition to these meetings, there are two committee meetings which also meet termly: the Curriculum Committee and the General Purposes Committee.
 The Curriculum Committee deals with Teaching & Learning matters, and the General Purposes Committee deals with premises, finance & staffing matters.

 Finally, there are specific committees which meet as the need arises and some Governors have specific roles within school.